vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230618 - 1.19`: Added a question to the FAQ regarding how to change the main menu shortcuts.

 - `20230617 - 1.18`: Added an FAQ.
 Added a section about the bootloader bug, along with steps for installing `bnister`'s patch.
 Added a link to `ignatzdraconis`'s Gitlab Repo.
 Some folks have updated their Discord handles to Discord's new naming convention, and those handles have been updated throughout.

 - `20230609 - 1.17`: Added a section about the default ROMs that come with the SF2000, including a HTML file and a CSV file that have the SHA256/SHA1/MD5/CRC32 hashes for all non-arcade ROMs, and details about which ROMs match the current No-Intro database.